sheredom/utf8.h/README.md

 - Add utf8size to allow users to get the size in bytes of a utf8 string.
 - Add utf8valid to check that a given utf8 string is actually a valid utf8 string.
 - Add NULL pointer support.
 Should I NULL check the arguments to the API?
-- Add Doxygen (or similar) to the Unix man pages for string.h.
+- Add Doxygen (or similar) to mimic the Unix man pages for string.h.
 - Investigate adding dst buffer sizes for utf8cpy and utf8cat to catch overwrites (as suggested by [@FlohOfWoe](https://twitter.com/FlohOfWoe) in https://twitter.com/FlohOfWoe/status/618669237771608064)
 - Investigate adding a utf8canon which would turn 'bad' utf8 sequences (like ASCII values encoded in 4-byte utf8 codepoints) into their 'good' equivalents (as suggested by [@KmBenzie](https://twitter.com/KmBenzie))
 - Investigate changing to [Creative Commons Zero License](http://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) (as suggested by [@mcclure111](https://twitter.com/mcclure111))